NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/JKI State Machine++/Template Description(EN).md

 ### "Exit"
 Case for exiting the loop.
 No errors that occur here will be handled.

+## "Category Seperator"
+Do not put any code in this frame.

 ### "Data: Initialize"
 Initialize the shift-register data, here.